zahidupm/zahidupm/README.md

 ![Cloudflare](https://img.shields.io/badge/Cloudflare-F38020?style=flat-square&logo=Cloudflare&logoColor=white)

 I’m a Full Stack Web developer who is passionate about making error-free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic and goal-oriented, and always work with an end goal in mind.
 I pride myself on doing quality work and maintaining excellent communication.
-Most of the time I work with React but some technologies I enjoy working with include JavaScript.
+Most of the time I work with Laravel and Vue but some technologies I enjoy working with include JavaScript.

 ### Numbers
 ![zahidupm's Stats](https://github-readme-stats.vercel.app/api?username=zahidupm&theme=darcula&show_icons=true&hide_border=true&count_private=true)